 - Changes in the 9HPT (9-Hole Peg Test)

-Approximately 46 patients will be enrolled in the interventional trial.
+Approximately 50 patients is enrolled in the interventional trial.

 Start and finish dates

-The interventional trial began in June 2016 and is estimated to complete in mid 2018.
+The interventional trial began in June 2016 and is estimated to complete in H2 2018.

 Administration of study medication